isabelleting/isabelleting.github.io/README.md

 ## How To Run

-After loading in a browser window:
-**From the nav bar the Home page includes everything about me **The My Projects page includes links to all my project repos **The Contact Me link will take you to LinkedIn for contact purposes.
+After loading in a browser window: From the nav bar the Home page includes everything about me, the My Projects page includes links to all my project repos, and the Contact Me link will take you to LinkedIn for contact purposes.

 ## Future Roadmap

-As I learn I would like to polish this portfolio while adding more projects, and update the styling as I go on.
+I would like to polish this portfolio while adding more projects, and update the styling as I go on.

 ## License